GovReady/nist-sp-800-53-r5-data/README.md

 ### Data notes

+This data file was manually created.

 ## [control-metadata.yaml](control-metadata.yaml)

-The generated data file [control-metadata.yaml](control-metadata.yaml) in this repository holds metadata for each control and control enhancement, including the control's family, number, and name, and its baseline and other information from Appendix E, and references from Chapter 3.
+The generated data file [control-metadata.yaml](control-metadata.yaml) holds metadata for each control and control enhancement, including the control's family, number, and name.

 ### Excerpt